ughstudios/tongxin/README.md

 This project strives to follow applicable regulations and moderation requirements.
 Content posted by users should comply with local laws and community standards.

-## Automation

-Pull requests targeting `main` are automatically approved and merged using GitHub Actions.
-The workflow in `.github/workflows/auto-approve.yml` approves the request and squashes the commits once auto-merge is enabled.